 - Wichita, KS: Wichita Brewing Company, Aero Plains, Central Standard, and River City

-- Winnipeg, MB: PEG, Torque, Barn Hammer, One Great City, Brazen Hall, Stone Angel, Little Brown Jug, and Half Pints –
+- Winnipeg, MB: Devil May Care, Torque, Barn Hammer, One Great City, Brazen Hall, Stone Angel, Little Brown Jug, and Half Pints

 So, there you have it.
 You have absolutely no reason to continue drinking your dad’s malt liquor anymore.